 - Retirees benefit from having a dedicated emergency fund, even if they have other assets and income streams.

-- Having three to six months' worth of expenses available is only a guideline and may need to be adjusted up for retirees to account for higher health care expenses or increases in everyday living expenses.
+- Having three to six months' expenses available is only a guideline and may need to be adjusted up for retirees to account for higher health care expenses or increases in everyday living expenses.

 - Emergency funds are best located in savings and deposit accounts that are liquid and easily accessible.

 - Using some retirement assets, such as a traditional IRA or 401(k) for emergencies, could trigger tax consequences.